Hope Irvin Marston is a native of

 creative writing workshops at Jefferson Community College and the

-Jefferson-Lewis Teacher Center for many years.
+Jefferson-Lewis Teacher Center.
 She has also been on

 staff at Christian Writers Conferences at Hephzibah Heights (MA),